-A bold and playful approach to science that makes the subject relevant to kids and encourages them to discover it in the real world with more than 40 fun questions, science games, and real-life scenarios.
+A bold and playful approach to science that makes the subject relevant to kids and encourages them to discover it in the real world with more than 40 fun questions, science games and activities, and real-life scenarios.

 Why does mold grow?
 Why is the sea salty?
 What makes day and night?

-Supporting STEM education initiatives, How to be a Scientist will inspire kids to ask questions, do activities, and discover amazing facts.
+Supporting STEM and STEAM education initiatives, How to be a Scientist will inspire kids to ask questions, do activities, and discover amazing facts.